-Acknowledgments: We thank David Card, Richard Freeman, James Heckman, Hide Ichimura, Richard Layard, Rebecca Riley, Garry Young, the coeditor, referee, and participants in seminars at Institute for Fiscal Studies, CEMFI, LSE, DfES, and St. Andrews.
+1 Acknowledgements: We thank David Card, Richard Freeman, Hide Ichimura, Richard Layard, Rebecca Riley, Garry Young and participants in seminars at Institute for Fiscal Studies, CEMFI, LSE, DfEE and St. Andrews.
 We are grateful to the Leverhulme foundation for funding this project.
-This research is also part of the program of research at the ESRC Centre for the Microeconomic Analysis of Public Policy at Institute for Fiscal Studies.
-The DfES kindly provided access to NDED and the ESRC Data Archive to the JUVOS data.
+This research is also part of the program of research at the ESRC Centre for the Microeconomic Analysis of Fiscal Policy at Institute for Fiscal Studies.
+The DfEE kindly provided access to NDED and the ESRC Data Archive to the JUVOS data.
 The second author acknowledges the financial support from Sub-Programa Ciência e Tecnologia do Segundo Quadro Comunitário de Apoio, grant number PRAXIS XXI/BD/11413/97.
 The usual disclaimer applies.